stanfordjournalism/padj-code/docs/getting_help.md

 # Getting Programming Help

 On your quest to become a Pythonista, there will be many hurdles.
-As your guides on this learning journey, we should stress that we too are still learning but can at least share a few things we have learned along the way.
+As your guides on this learning journey, we should stress that we too are still learning but can at least share a few best practices we have picked up along the way.

 ## Your Code Will Break